MONTMARTRE GUIDE

 PARIS MONTMARTRE GUIDE

-Talking about the most famous hill in Paris where everyone can enjoy the romantic and stunning view of this beautiful city, the name of "Montmartre" will surely be the one.
+Talking about the most famous hill in Paris where everyone can enjoy the romantic and stunning view of this beautiful city, "Montmartre" will surely be the one.
 The hill of Montmartre is located in the 18th arrondissement of Paris.
 From this hill, we can appreciate the epic panoramic view of Paris and also experience the artistic atmosphere where well-known artists like Picasso and Renoir used to spend their time creating their famous works of art.
-Apart from the Basilica Sacré Cœur that impresses the locals and the tourists at all times, the O’bon Paris team is now ready to share an easy guide that will help you better discover this area.
+Apart from the Basilica Sacré Cœur that impresses the locals and the tourists at all times, O’bon Paris team is now ready to share an easy guide that will help you better discover this area.

-Each stone of its narrow winding streets, every centimeter of its squares and parks preserves the history and memory of artists, writers ...
+Each stone of its narrow winding streets, every centimeter of its squares and parks preserves the history and memory of artists and writers ...
 Montmartre is its own world inside Paris, full of indescribable charm, a village that has preserved its atmosphere until now.
 A walk through the most popular quarter of Paris will bring great pleasure.
 We have compiled a guide for you in this beautiful area so that you can just navigate and find all the most interesting places for a walk, shopping, and a delicious dinner.

 Montmartre Je t'aime

 Located in the heart of Montmartre, the Montmartre je t'aime boutique is the main place of sale for souvenirs from the Mur des je t'aime, located just opposite.
 Many derivative products - made in France or in Europe - of the Mur des je t'aime are available: magnets, mugs, signed posters, pens, postcards...
-All these items are also on sale in the Paris is always Paris shop. , located on the Grands Boulevards, at 47 Passage Jouffroy, a superb 19th century covered passage.
+All these items are also on sale in the other shop called 'Paris est toujours Paris,' located on the Grands Boulevards, at 47 Passage Jouffroy, a superb 19th-century covered passage.

 Address : 4 Rue la Vieuville, 75018 Paris